 The crux of the problem is caching - not in the DNS servers but in the browser.
 Figure 1 shows the process used to obtain an IP address by a browser.

-The browser requests the IP address using a POSIX standard resolver library function (1) - either gethostbyname() or the newer version getaddrinfo() or in the MSIE case a non-POSIX equivalent call is used.
+The browser requests the IP address using a POSIX standard resolver library function (1) - either gethostbyname() or the newer version getaddrinfo() or in the MSIE case a non-POSIX, but functionally equivalent, call is used.

 The local resolver (2) initiates a standard DNS query to its locally defined DNS (3) - typically located at a service provider - which, being a recursive DNS, will initiate one or more DNS queries to the DNS infrastructure finally resulting in a query to the domain owners authoritative name servers (4).

 The responses to DNS queries contain the full DNS RR(s) including the TTL.
 Thus, the response paths 4->3 and 3->2 will contain the TTL data, say, 5 seconds.
-The library function (path 2->1) response is not specified to contain TTL data (even Microsoft's non-POSIX functions do not return TTLs values).
+The library function (path 2->1) response is not specified to contain TTL data (Microsoft's non-POSIX functions being modelled on the POSIX versions, similarly do not return TTLs values).
 The TTL information at this point is effectively lost.

-The browser - in order to speed up performance - maintains a cache of results which in the abscence of any other information is timed out after 30 minutes in the case of MS Explorer and 1 minute in the case of the Mozilla family (configurable in both cases).
+The browser - in order to speed up performance - maintains a cache of results which in the abscence of any other information is timed out after 30 minutes (MSIE < 10?) and 1 minute in the case of the Mozilla family and MSIE (10+) - configurable in both families.
 Thus, the IP address will not be replaced, irrespective of the TTL value, for 1 to 30 minutes for existing site visitors.
 Finally, we need to consider the time the browser and TCP/IP stack between them take to decide when a site is unreachable.
 In the case of MSIE this is around 2 minutes and in the case of Firefox around 3 minutes (the difference is entirely to do with retry strategies adopted by the respective browsers).

 The problem is entirely one of mismatched objectives.
 The browsers wish to optimise performance by mimimising external accesses; whereas the resolver library system calls (whether POSIX or MS) wished to mimimise complexity by reducing the amount of information returned.
 However, by not returning the TTL from the DNS records the system calls eliminated the only basis on which a sensible DNS cache strategy can be based.
 Instead we have a kluge.

 Update: The original tests were done in 2006 with MSIE 6.
 MSIE 7, 8 and 9 use the same settings and strategy for DNS cache timeout.
-MSIE 10 and 11 strategy and DNS caching defaults are currently unknown.
+MSIE 10, 11 and Edge strategy and DNS caching defaults are apparently (unverified) 1 minute but can be modified using a registry variable.

 Clearly new visitors whose browser has no cache entry will obtain a new IP address using the same process defined above and therefore the short TTL will have the desired effect of providing the up-to-the-second IP address.

-So the answer to the question "what is the most sensible minimum TTL?" depends on whether you think it more likely that the service will break during a visit - in which case 180 seconds (3 minutes - if all visitors are Firefox) or 1800 seconds (30 minutes - if all vistors are MSIE) seem reasonable values - or on the initial visit - in which case set the TTL to some very low value and spend serious bucks on DNS hardware.
+So, the answer to the question "what is the most sensible minimum TTL?" depends on whether you think it more likely that the service will break during a visit - in which case 180 seconds (3 minutes - if all visitors are Firefox or current MS browsers) or 1800 seconds (30 minutes - if all vistors are older MSIE) seem reasonable values - or on the initial visit - in which case set the TTL to some very low value and spend serious bucks on DNS hardware.

-Alternatively you could consider other failover strategies - such as multiple RRs which are faster and place much less load on the DNS infrastructure.
+Alternatively you could consider other failover strategies - such as multiple RRs which are generally faster, more tolerant to network failures and place much less load on the DNS infrastructure.

 Problems, comments, suggestions, corrections (including broken links) or something to add?
 Please take the time from a busy life to 'mail us' (at top of screen), the webmaster (below) or info-support at zytrax.
 You will have a warm inner glow for the rest of the day.